-Xena's puzzled expression fueled Gabrielle's anger and tears welled up.
-"I'm a stupid fool, ain't I?
-I heard your declaration of Akemi's importance over me, however I was still willing and ready to give myself to you.
+"This is a game to you, isn't it?"
+Xena's puzzled expression fueled Gabrielle's agitation and tears welled up.
+"I'm a stupid fool, aren't I?
+I heard your declaration of Akemi's importance over me.
+Still, I was willing and ready to give myself to you.
 I decided to eject all I've discovered out of my mind and allow you to use my body.
 I'm a fool."

-"I've never said that Akemi was more important than you!"
+"I've never said Akemi was more important than you!"
 Xena shouted, wondering how things became so construed.

-Gabrielle looked at Xena with mixture of sadness and animosity.
-"When Akemi calls, you said that you'll go to her.
+"Just stop, okay.
+Just stop with the lies.
+I heard you, Xena.
+I remember your words well.
+You'd explained to Harukata that I was and will always be important to you, but the situation is bigger than me...
+Too extreme to ignore."
+Gabrielle looked at Xena with a mixture of sadness and animosity.
+"When Akemi calls, you avowed that you'll go to her.
 Did I get it right, Xena?
 Do you recall those statements made by you, because I do."

 If the circumstances weren't dire, Xena would have laughed at Gabrielle's misunderstanding.
 "What else did you hear?"

-A verdict was in.
-Xena chose to keep Gabrielle in the dark.
+A verdict was in; Xena chose to keep Gabrielle in the dark.

 "Why are you going to Akemi?"
-Gabrielle inquired, not liking Xena's silence.
+Gabrielle queried, not liking Xena's silence.
 "Have I misinterpret what you were saying?
 Is Akemi the key to defeating her father, that's the reasoning for summoning you and the purpose for you to go to her?"

-Xena was still quiet, causing Gabrielle to grab both her shoulders yelling.
-"Say something!
-Tell me, it's not what I think it is!
-Tell me, I'm more imperative than her, that our love is greater than all of this!"
+"Say something!"
+She yelled emphatically.
+"Tell me it's not what I think it is!
+Tell me I'm more imperative than her, and that our love is greater than all of this!"